-A student serving an in-school suspension reports to school at the regular time in compliance with the Ánimo Ellen Ochoa's school uniform requirements.
-Additional information about Ánimo Ellen Ochoa's school uniform requirements can be found in the Student Policy Manual.
+A student serving an in-school suspension reports to school at the regular time in compliance with the Ánimo James B. Taylor's school uniform requirements.
+Additional information about Ánimo James B. Taylor's school uniform requirements can be found in the Student Policy Manual.
 Any student in need of a uniform may request assistance from the main office.
 Uniforms will be provided free of charge upon request.
 Each teacher will give the student written assignments that he/she must complete under the direct supervision of the Principal or designee.
 Teachers may conference with the student during their planning period to provide direct instructional support as needed.
 In addition to instructional support, students will be provided with counseling services as deemed appropriate.
 Social-emotional learning curriculum may be used to allow for individual reflection and to prepare the student to reintegrate into the school community.
+The student will not attend any classes or school-scheduled breaks (e.g., nutrition/recess, lunch).
 The student will eat lunch in the assigned room.
-The assigned room may be a classroom, counseling center or other office space, as deemed appropriate by the school, and will be supervised at all times by an appropriately credentialed Ánimo Ellen Ochoa staff member.
+The assigned room may be a classroom, counseling center or other office space, as deemed appropriate by the school, and will be supervised at all times by an appropriately credentialed Ánimo James B. Taylor staff member.